ONEBALDDEVELOPER/onebalddeveloper/README.md

 ## 🚀 About Me

-I am a dedicated IT professional and aspiring software developer with a strong passion for web and software development.
+I am a dedicated IT professional and aspiring software developer with a strong passion for web and software development, deveided to take the step to pursue a career in web/software development.
 I thrive on creating innovative solutions that drive value for my organization while continuously advancing my skills and growing in my career.

 - 🌍 I'm based in the UK
-- 🧠 I'm currently undergoing **full-stack development training**
-- 🌱 I'm currently expanding my knowledge of web technologies by exploring new frameworks, design patterns and programming languages.
+- 🧠🌱 I'm currently undergoing **full-stack development training and expanding my knowledge of web technologies by exploring new frameworks, design patterns and programming languages.**
 - 🤝 I'm open to collaborating on **different ranges of projects**
 - 🎓 Master's degree - **Information Technology for Energy Industries**